What is Nuclear Radiology?

 All radiopharmaceuticals are carefully tested and the risk of side effects is extremely small.
 Radiation exposure from Nuclear Radiology procedures is minimized by strictly adhering to ALARA (As Low as Reasonably Achievable).
 Click here for more information.

 Nuclear imaging often can help identify disease in its earliest stages and determine if a child is responding to treatment.
 Images give doctors information about the function and structure of the body that often cannot be gotten from other tests.

 How do I find out results of my child's test or procedure?

 The technologist cannot tell you the results of the test.
 A pediatric radiologist will analyze the images and provide a report of the findings to your child’s doctor.
 Your child’s doctor will then notify you of the results.

 Why choose Texas Children’s?

-The board-certified pediatric nuclear medicine physicians at Texas Children’s are among the most experienced in the nation in nuclear radiology diagnosis and treatment.
+The board-certified pediatric Nuclear Radiology physicians at Texas Children’s are among the most experienced in the nation in Nuclear Radiology diagnosis and treatment.
 This translates to a higher level of care than that found at most hospitals.